 Property must go through probate in Virginia if it is owned solely by the decedent and if the value of the property is more than $50,000.
 Be aware, that not all property will have to go through probate.
 Bank accounts, retirement accounts, and life insurance policies that have designated beneficiaries will transfer when you die.
 However, if the designated beneficiary is the estate, then those assets will go through probate.
 If real property is held in joint tenancy with right of survivorship, then it probably won’t go through probate.
 Small assets other than real property that is valued at $50,000 or less may also be able to bypass probate in Virginia.
 These small assets may be transferred by affidavit.

 Setting up a revocable living trust is one the better ways to avoid probate in Virginia and in other states.
 You can assign your assets and property to heirs and beneficiaries in the living trust, but you will remain in control of the assets until you die.
 The assets held in the trust will transfer automatically to the designated beneficiaries without having to go through probate.
 Estate planning and living trusts are some of the ways you can avoid probate, but they are not the best solution for all estates.
 An attorney can help you determine if you should set up a living trust, or if a different type of estate planning would work better for your particular circumstance.

-Can You Access Virginia Inheritance Funds Right Away?You may be able to access your inheritance funds in Virginia without having to wait for probate to close.
+You may be able to access your inheritance funds in Virginia without having to wait for probate to close.
 In fact, if you qualify for a probate advance, you can get your inheritance funds in as little as 24 to 48 hours.
 With Probate Advance, you can get your inheritance money fast, without credit checks, interest, payment plans, or restrictions on how the money can be spent.
 With Probate Advance, you can get your money fast and do those things you’ve wanted to do.

-Do You Qualify for an Inheritance Cash Advance?Fill out the form or call us today to find out if you qualify for an inheritance cash advance.
+Fill out the form or call us today to find out if you qualify for an inheritance cash advance.
 To qualify, you must be an heir to an estate that is currently stuck in probate in Virginia.
 If you qualify, you can skip waiting for the long and drawn out probate process to end and get your money in two days or less.
 It only takes a minute to find out if you qualify, so give us a call or fill out the form now.

-What Do You Need for a Probate Advance in Virginia?You will need to provide some basic information about yourself and about the probate case for a probate advance in Virginia.
+You will need to provide some basic information about yourself and about the probate case for a probate advance in Virginia.
 We will verify your status as an heir or beneficiary, and then all you have to do is tell us how you want to receive your cash.
 We can issue your check or transfer your fund to your account within 48 hours.